Mr-Prince16/Megumi/README.md

 The application will be available at `http://localhost:9002`.

 ## 📁 Project Structure
 The project follows a standard Next.js App Router structure, with a clear separation of concerns.
+The project follows a standard Next.js App Router structure, with a clear separation of concerns.

 ```